WLS6677/C-Vulkan-Game-engine/tasks.md

 render our first triangle >/

-make uniforms with their descriptor sets to have a camera view
+make uniforms with their descriptor sets to have a camera view make a prespective camera >/

 make an SVO >/
 SVO sample function based generation >/ make a perlin noise based sample function
-SVO read function with callback assemble render objects from SVO using the callback from ReadSVO render vertex buffer using the renderer
+SVO read function with callback to generate the mesh >/ assemble render objects from SVO using the callback from ReadSVO render vertex buffer using the renderer >/

+generate 4 chunks and render them successfuly implement player navigation with inputs to change camera

-gamescripts aka exposed API being used to run a simple game
+gamescripts aka exposed API being used to run a simple player controller
+    pos/direction/fov camera handle
+    update function
+    startup function

 UI pipeline that takes UIrenderObjects